 Unfortunately, converting one-time and infrequent customers to a long-haul partner is easier said than done.

-For some businesses, they believe that they need data to help them with this.
+Some businesses believe that they need data to help them with this.
 This is why they conduct surveys to keep track of the satisfaction ratings of their customers.
 They’re also constantly innovating to find ways to stay relevant.
 However, one method that many businesses seem to forget is keeping in touch.

 The Art of Keeping Connected